 Docker for Developers

 A lot has been written, said, and implemented on the deployment abilities of Docker.
 But that is just one side of the coin.
 Docker is not just a great deployment tool but it is equally good for development.
-With Docker, you can build your own containers, package them with ready to run applications, distribute them, build your own images or use ready available images, build a local development environment, create, start, modify, stop, destroy with short commands issued through Docker client to a server.
+With Docker, you can build your own containers, package them with ready-to-run applications, distribute them, build your own images or use readily available images, build a local development environment, create, start, modify, stop, and destroy with short commands issued through Docker client to a server.

 There are a number of tools from and around Docker, which makes it an ideal tool for developers.
 I am mentioning only a few of them.

-- Docker Swarm – Clustering has always been an important and to some extent, a critical thing for containers.
-Swarm helps developers manage clustering of Docker nodes as a single virtual system and in load balancing, filtering, clustering, and scheduling.
+- Docker Swarm - Clustering has always been an important and, to some extent, critical thing for containers.
+Swarm helps developers manage the clustering of Docker nodes as a single virtual system and in load balancing, filtering, clustering, and scheduling.
 With Swarm, you can add or remove containers as per the demand.

-- Docker Compose – Even though it is a deployment tool, it helps in developing, testing, and staging of multi-container applications within Docker.
+- Docker Compose - Even though it is a deployment tool, it helps develop, test, and stage multi-container applications within Docker.
 You can get running with all the application needs taken care of with a single command.
 It can manage the entire lifecycle of your containerized applications.

-- Docker Machine – It lets you install and run Docker on operating systems like Mac and Windows, provision and manage multiple Docker hosts, which can be situated remotely, with Docker Machine commands.
+- Docker Machine - It lets you install and run Docker on operating systems like Mac and Windows and provision and manage multiple Docker hosts, which can be situated remotely, with Docker Machine commands.

-- Moby and LinuxKit – LinuxKit is basically a kit to build Linux subsystems irrespective of platforms.
-LinuxKit ensures security as it uses container specific OSes instead of general purpose OS, leanness because it uses only those parts which are required by OS and portability as it can run on any platform where Docker can run.
-Whereas, Moby provides freedom to developers with interchangeable components like the operating systems, orchestration frameworks or infrastructure management.
+- Moby and LinuxKit - LinuxKit is basically a kit to build Linux subsystems irrespective of platforms.
+LinuxKit ensures security as it uses container-specific OSes instead of a general purpose OS, leanness because it uses only those parts which are required by OS, and portability as it can run on any platform where Docker can run.
+Whereas Moby provides freedom to developers with interchangeable components like operating systems, orchestration frameworks, or infrastructure management.

-These are the tools which are from Docker.
+These are the tools that are from Docker.
 There are multiple other tools like Kubernetes, CoreOS, Mesosphere DC/OS, Flocker, Helios, Twistlock, etc., which can help developers in containerization when combined with Docker.

-Docker is the best way to build, deploy, test your applications locally before you go ahead with deploying them in a production environment.
-All you need to do is wrap up the application with code, runtime, system tools, libraries, things you need to run your application and deploy it in the development environment with Docker.
-The advantage of this is the development environment is the exact approximation of your production environment, which means if it is running in dev it will work just fine in prod.
-With Docker, you can create dev environment in minutes, which is much faster than running it on VMs, and you can modify it, or rollback changes within no time.
-So, you are getting a fully functional dev environment with few commands; you can select the right tools from the list mentioned above and many more other tools available and you are good to go.
-You don’t need to install different languages, instead you can use Docker images of those languages which are readily available and take no time.
-Same is the case for different versions of the same language.
-You can go from Java 1.1 to 1.7 or Python 1 to Python 3 or Perl 5.18 to 5.24, just by using respective images.
-You don’t need to install the complete language package, which reduces overheads and saves time and efforts.
-Pack your code, deploy and run with the image and that’s it.
+Docker is the best way to build, deploy, and test your applications locally before you go ahead with deploying them in a production environment.
+All you need to do is wrap up the application with code, runtime, system tools, libraries, and things you need to run your application and deploy it in the development environment with Docker.
+The advantage of this is the development environment is the exact approximation of your production environment, which means if it is running in dev, it will work just fine in prod.
+With Docker, you can create a dev environment in minutes, which is much faster than running it on VMs, and you can modify it or roll back changes within no time.
+So, you are getting a fully functional dev environment with few commands; you can select the right tools from the list mentioned above and many more other tools available, and you are good to go.
+You don’t need to install different languages; instead, you can use Docker images of those languages, which are readily available and take no time.
+The same is the case for different versions of the same language.
+You can go from Java 1.1 to 1.7 or Python 1 to Python 3 or Perl 5.18 to 5.24 just by using respective images.
+You don’t need to install the complete language package, which reduces overhead and saves time and effort.
+Pack your code, deploy, and run with the image and that’s it.
 You can compare the results by testing with different versions of the images and decide what is the best option to go with.

-So, Docker has decimated “it works on my machine” problem as you can package dependencies with application in Docker containers, isolation allows you to edit without worrying about inter-dependencies, and you can have better team collaboration because your development team can quickly bring changes into production.
-In addition, there are a number of tools which you can Combine with Docker for DevOps.
+So, Docker has decimated the “it works on my machine” problem as you can package dependencies with applications in Docker containers, isolation allows you to edit without worrying about inter-dependencies, and you can have better team collaboration because your development team can quickly bring changes into production.
+In addition, there are a number of tools that you can Combine with Docker for DevOps.
 So, the options are endless for developers if you choose Docker for your containers.
-Opcito is official Docker partner and can help you get up and running with your container initiatives using Docker.
+Opcito is an official Docker partner and can help you get up and running with your container initiatives using Docker.